lreich/ITensorsOperators/README.md

 # iTensorsOperators
-A collection of different Hamiltonians and operators for the iTensors.jl package.
+A collection of different Hamiltonians and operators for the ITensors.jl package.